Reviews: Liquid Wormers: The 4 Best Solutions

 Natural Wood Worm

 Made from completely natural ingredients this worming liquid also promotes intestinal hygiene.
-Made in the UK this safe and effective formula is ideal for owners whose dog refuses to take tablets.
+Made in the UK this safe and effective formula.
 The no-mess dropper ensures your canine companion takes the correct dose and with over 75% 5-star reviews you can buy with complete piece of mind.

 Beaphar Worming Syrup